fbpx

 How much gluten makes someone with coeliac disease sick?

-A 2019 review (35 studies) of coeliac disease research concluded that although the amount of tolerable gluten varies among people with coeliac disease, a daily gluten intake of <10mg is unlikely to cause gut damage1.
-Let me apply that finding to our topic:
+A 2019 review (35 studies) of coeliac disease research found that although the amount of tolerable gluten varies among people with coeliac disease, a daily gluten intake of <10mg is unlikely to cause gut damage1.
+Let’s explore that further:

-- As mentioned, 3ppm is the highest amount of gluten permitted in foods with a ‘May contain gluten’ label.
+• 3ppm is the highest amount of gluten permitted in foods with a ‘may contain gluten’ warning.
 3ppm equals 0.003 milligrams of gluten per gram of the food.

-- If you ate 100g of crackers and they had exactly 3ppm of gluten in them, that would mean you’d eaten only 0.3mg of gluten.
+• If you ate 100g of crackers and they had exactly 3ppm of gluten in them, that would mean you’d eaten 0.3mg of gluten.

-- To reach 10mg of gluten, you’d need to eat around 3,300g of a food that contained 3ppm of gluten.
-For reference, a loaf of Allergywise white bread weighs 670g.
+• To reach 10mg of gluten, you’d need to eat around 3,300g of a food that contained 3ppm of gluten.
+That’s quite a lot.

-- If you eat a very large amount of ‘may contain’ foods in one day, it’s possible you will exceed the limit that may cause gut damage.
+• If you eat a very large amount of ‘may contain’ foods in one day, it’s possible to exceed the limit that may cause gut damage.

 Coeliac society advice